terrylthompsonintx/youtube-notes-full-stack-capstone/readme.md

 # react-fullstack-capstone.
-The purpose of this app is to view a video and take notes from YouTube.
+The purpose of this app is to view a video from Youtube and take notes.

 # MVP workflow
 * Intro screen.